matomo-org/developer-documentation/docs/3.x/generated/Piwik/Archive.md

 - [`getDataTable()`](#getdatatable) &mdash; Queries and returns one or more reports as DataTable instances.
 - [`getDataTableExpanded()`](#getdatatableexpanded) &mdash; Queries and returns one report with all of its subtables loaded.
 - [`getParams()`](#getparams) &mdash; Returns an object describing the set of sites, the set of periods and the segment this Archive will query data for.
-- [`getDataTableFromArchive()`](#getdatatablefromarchive) &mdash; Helper function that creates an Archive instance and queries for report data using query parameter data.
 - [`createDataTableFromArchive()`](#createdatatablefromarchive) &mdash; Helper function that creates an Archive instance and queries for report data using query parameter data.

 <a name="build" id="build"></a>